Overwatch 2: Everything we know about the unconventional sequel

 Here's the Overwatch 2 gameplay trailer

 The Overwatch 2 gameplay trailer is a quick rundown of everything coming in the sequel.
-We get a look at the story, co-op, and new the new heroes Echo and Sojourn.
+We get a look at the story, co-op, and new the new hero Sojourn.

 Overwatch 2 PvE missions are divided between 'Story' and 'Hero' missions